rsdoiel/antenna/journalism.md

 date: 2024-11-18, from: The Daily Bruin (UCLA Student Newspaper)

 Come January 2025, UCLA will have a Latinx Success Center.
-In December 2020, then-Chancellor Gene Block and then-Executive Vice Chancellor and Provost Emily Carter announced the university&#8217;s plans to achieve federal Hispanic-Serving Institution status by 2025.
+In December 2020, then-Chancellor Gene Block and then-Executive Vice Chancellor and Provost Emily Carter announced the university’s plans to achieve federal Hispanic-Serving Institution status by 2025.

 <br>